 Yes, State Farm insurance rates are competitive, since the company is one of the five cheapest insurers nationally, according to WalletHub’s cheap car insurance analysis.
-State Farm car insurance costs an average of $919 annually or $77 per month.
+State Farm car insurance costs an average of $718 per year, or $60 per month.

 The best car insurance for new drivers under 25 years old is from companies like Allstate, Geico, Progressive, and Safeco.
 They are among the cheapest car insurance companies for drivers of all ages, both under 25 and older, according to WalletHub’s Cheap Car Insurance Report.
 These companies provide a variety of coverage choices at affordable prices, along with numerous discounts applicable to drivers under 25.… read full answer

 Drivers under 25 typically pay higher insurance premiums than older drivers, so options for reducing those high costs are especially important.
 When shopping for auto insurance, new drivers under 25 should consider their state’s car insurance requirements, as well as what coverage they will need to be fully protected on the road.
 Then, they should look into opportunities for discounts.

 Many major insurance providers offer discounts that can help reduce the cost of premiums for young drivers.
 Companies like Geico and Allstate provide good student discounts for drivers under 25 years old who maintain at least a B grade-point average.
 Young drivers who take a driver’s education course or a defensive driving course are eligible for savings, too.